Eating out –

 Il Casale

-Another pizzeria with a very good reputation, located virtually next door to Giardino degli Ulivi.
+Another pizzeria with a very good reputation, located a short distance beyond Giardino degli Ulivi along the Via Monte Cecchitto.

 Il Giardino di Sara